zadarastorage/zadara-examples/k8s/eksd/README.md

     * `masters_keyfile` - the masters Key-Pair private PEM file location
     * `workers_keyname` - the workers Key-Pair name
     * `workers_keyfile` - the workers Key-Pair private PEM file location
+* Optionally add more variables to create a non-default deployment
+    * Check the below infra-terraform & eksd-terraform projects for their specific variables and their default values
+    * Any such variable can be added to this file in order to override a default value and facilitate a non-default All-In-One deployment
+    * For example, you can set the `ebs_csi_volume_type` to something other than gp2 per your storage preferences - either in the eksd-terraform project values or here as an override
-* Run the `apply-all.sh` script with the additional parameters of your access_key & secret_key
+* Run the `apply-all.sh` script with the additional two parameters of your access_key & secret_key
+    * The script will take at least 5-10 minutes for a successful minimal deployment
+    * The script cannot be re-run, but once completed the internal Terraform projects are initialized and can be used as usual
+    * If neccessary, you can destroy all assets and reset everything with the `destroy-all.sh` script (with the same two credentials parameters)
-* Skip the next two steps :)
+* Once completed you will see the kubeconfig content ready for your usage - you can skip the next two steps :)

 ## Step 1: Automated infrastructure deployment (Terraform)
 * Go to the `infra-terraform` directory